 March 13, 2017 | KPDI

-5 Things We Learned from Disruptive Startups at Dx3 2017
+Several Disruptive Startups Were Featured at Dx3 2017

 The PayPal Startup Zone at Dx3 2017 held a pitch competition for a chance to win tickets to Singularity University’s Canada Summit.
-The speakers were all company founders, who shared their knowledge of what’s to come.
+The speakers were all tech company founders who shared their visions of the future.
+Here are some things we learned about digital disruption in 2017.

 PinchVR pitched $5 virtual reality headsets.
 Specifically designed to be branded and fit in a standard sized envelope, these light-weight affordable headsets deliver remarkable experiences.
 Download the app and minutes later you’re behind the wheel of a Ferrari.
 It’s a whole new world on an entirely new level.